DylanDiaz101/pyactr-simple-go-nogo/README.md

 This project is a simple implementation of the classic Go/No-Go psychological task using `pyactr`.

+> **Disclaimer**: This project was developed as an undergraduate research exercise.
+It is not validated for use in real experimental settings.
+If you intend to use or adapt this code for scientific experiments, please thoroughly review the logic, methodology, and implementation.

 ## Task Overview

 - **Go Trials**: Indicated by the letter `'A'`.